 A team of digital effects artists, led by Dan DeLeeuw and creature supervisor Rob Dressel, conducted months of research, and created an initial ‘proof-of-concept’ test.
 DeLeeuw recalled: “we were expanding our studio at the time, and we had a room that wasn’t done yet, with a bunch of exposed pipes that proved ideal for simulating the ocean liner’s engine room.
 We went in and gooped it up and shot that as a background plate.”
 With an early iteration of the creature design, the team animated a short sequence in which a digital tentacle, coiled around one of the pipes, drops down and reaches violently for the camera.
 Shea commented: “it took quite a long time to get that test done, but I think it was a turning point for Steve.
 It was like: ‘well, okay.
 Now I know what I’m getting into.'”

-The initial approach towards the effects intended by Sommers was to use a majority of practical effects, with an animatronic tentacle scheduled to be built.
+Sommers initially wanted to use a majority of practical effects, with an animatronic tentacle scheduled to be built.
 The digital counterparts were to be implemented only for the more visually complex sequences.
-After the first Computer Generated test, however, the director eventually decided to use digital effects for most of the film.
+After the first Computer Generated test, however, the director eventually decided to use digital effects for most of the scheduled sequences.
 DeLeeuw said: “when we started, we were looking at producing a digital version just for distant views, and shots involving a lot of movement.
 The idea was that our work would be complemented by some kind of practical rig — an actual twenty-foot-long tentacle that they would have on set — for all the closeup stuff, and for any scenes involving interaction with the actors.
 But as we progressed, and the production began weighing the costs of building and shooting a full-size beast on set, everything started to go digital and we ended up taking on the preponderance of the creature work.”